HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_widget_prog_guide/Content/Map_Properties.md

 | sourceType | Contains a value from the [Pin Image Type Constants]({{ site.baseurl }}/docs/documentation/Iris/iris_api_dev_guide/content/voltmx_map_constants.html).
 If a value is not given for the sourceType, the default value PIN\_IMG\_SRC\_TYPE\_RESOURCES is used. |
 | anchor | Optional.
 A constant that defines how the pin image should be anchored to the location point.
 The constant's value should be one of the [Pin Image Anchor Constants]({{ site.baseurl }}/docs/documentation/Iris/iris_api_dev_guide/content/voltmx_map_constants.html).
 If a value is not specified, the value PIN\_IMG\_ANCHOR\_BOTTOM\_CENTER is used. |

-Examples
+### Examples

 Creating a map.

+{% highlight VoltMx %}
-{% highlight voltMx %}//Sample code to set the locationData property of a Map widget. frmMap.myMap.locationData = [{
+//Sample code to set the locationData property of a Map widget. frmMap.myMap.locationData = [{
  lat: "17.445775",
  lon: "78.3731",